Skip to main content

 For individuals seeking to expedite recovery, particularly for fertility purposes or to mitigate symptoms of temporary hypogonadism, specific clinical protocols may be employed.
 These are designed to actively stimulate the HPG axis.

 A common approach involves using agents like Gonadorelin, a GnRH analogue, to directly stimulate the pituitary gland.
 Selective Estrogen Receptor Modulators (SERMs) such as Clomiphene (Clomid) or Tamoxifen are also frequently used.
-These medications block estrogen’s at the hypothalamus and pituitary, effectively tricking the brain into increasing LH and FSH output.
+These medications block estrogen’s negative feedback at the hypothalamus and pituitary, effectively tricking the brain into increasing LH and FSH output.

 This strategy provides a direct stimulus to the testes, encouraging them to resume their natural function more quickly than they might spontaneously.
 The use of Human Chorionic Gonadotropin (hCG), which mimics LH, is another established method to directly stimulate the testes.